-Masterly De Bruyne Inspires City Past Tame Marseille
+Masterly De Bruyne inspires City past tame Marseille

 Andre-Villas Boas’s men, playing in their first Champions League campaign since 2013, are rooted to the foot of the group after back-to-back defeats.

+“City is City spent over a billion (euros) over years to build this team.
+They have a coach who is a phenomenon…

+“Unfortunately, Marseille have no money to bring in Guardiola.
+Unfortunately, you have AVB and his tactics.”

-Porto sit second behind City after a 2-0 win over Olympiakos in Group C’s other match on Tuesday.
+Porto sit second behind City after a 2-0 win over Olympiakos in Group C’s other match on Tuesday and host Marseille next week.

+“It’s another level, you have to be honest,” Marseille winger Florian Thauvin told RMC Sport.

 The visitors dominated the early stages without creating many clear-cut chances, but were handed the opening goal in the 18th minute.